OpenFogStack/FReD/README.md

 It uses the Docker API to destroy and start the corresponding containers.

 The code can be found in `./tests/FailingNodeTest` but can be started with `make failtest` in `./tests/3NodeTest/` after a deployment has been created with `make fred`.

+##### ALExANDRA Test

+The ALExANDRA test tests a limited amount of middleware functionality.
+Use `make alexandratest` to run it.
+The complete code can be found and extended in `./tests/AlexandraTest`.

+##### Consistency Test

+The consistency test tests consistency guarantees provided by the middleware.
+In `./tests/consistency` run `bash ./run-cluster.sh [NUM_NODES] [NUM_CLIENTS]` and specify the number of FReD nodes and clients.

 #### Cluster